 The University complies fully with the Concordat to Support Research Integrity.

-Our annual report (2015/16) on Research Integrity can be found here.
+Our annual report (2016/17) on Research Integrity will appear here.

 All research involving human participants, their tissue or data is subject to ethical review.
 Our ethical review procedures, as well as our principles for ethical research, are set out in our Ethics Policy.
 Researchers are expected to be fully conversant with this policy and of any relevant professional body guidance on ethics and research practice.
 We provide our researchers with a variety of training opportunities relating to research integrity and ethics.

 The University’s Research Integrity Champion is Professor Derek Peters, Chair of the Ethics and Research Governance Committee.
 He is the first point of contact for anyone wanting more information on matters of research integrity at the University.
 He can be contacted as follows:

 University of Worcester

 The University takes very seriously any allegation of research misconduct made by its own staff or students or by anyone external to the University.
 It has in place clear procedures for dealing with any such allegation set out in its Guidelines and Procedures for Good Research Practice.